Data at Rest Encryption

 MariaDB encryption is fully supported for the XtraDB and InnoDB

 storage engines.
-Encryption is also supported for the Aria storage
+Additionally, encryption is supported for the Aria storage

 engine, but only for tables created with